cilium/cilium/Documentation/operations/upgrade.rst

 * ``ipv6-native-routing-cidr``: This option specifies the IPv6 CIDR for native routing.
 It must be set whenever running in direct routing mode with IPv6 masquerading enabled.
+* ``instance-tags-filter``: This option specifies a list of tags used to search for EC2 instances (and existing ENIs).
+EC2 Instances tags is in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag") Use ``instanceTagsFilter`` in Helm chart.

 Removed Options
 ~~~~~~~~~~~~~~~